 There is no specific educational background that leads to becoming a Product Manager, generally speaking, most product management job descriptions do call for candidates to have a degree.

 Really, though, if you want to become a PM, you should think of your bachelor’s degree as the very beginning of your commitment to lifelong learning.
 Product Managers tend to follow a strategic plan for continuing education, with 71 percent of them saying in one survey that they held at least one professional certification in addition to an undergraduate degree.
 Meanwhile, 76 percent considered continuing education somewhat or very important.

-A certification course offers a first-hand look at the entire product lifecycle, allowing you to acquire product manager skills and work out issues in a simulated practice scenario so you will know what to do later when the stakes are higher.
+A product management certification course offers a first-hand look at the entire product lifecycle, allowing you to acquire product manager skills and work out issues in a simulated practice scenario so you will know what to do later when the stakes are higher.

-BrainStation’s part-time Product Management course gives students the chance to go through a comprehensive product launch before eventually presenting a go-to-market plan to key stakeholders.
+BrainStation’s Product Management course gives students the chance to go through a comprehensive product launch before eventually presenting a go-to-market plan to key stakeholders.